nandhitha1999/AntiBurglary-SurveillanceSystem/README.md

 # AntiBurglary-SurveillanceSystem
-Implementation of a smart surveillance using Image AI to prevent incidents of theft or robbery
+Implementation of smart surveillance using Image AI to prevent incidents of theft or robbery